michaelck/ffmpeg-audio-to-video/README.md

 This script can be used to batch process a directory of audio files, located in `input/`, and save the new videos in the `output/` directory.

+**Why would I want to do this?**
+There's a certain video hosting platform that will auto-caption and/or auto generate .srt files from transcripts.
+I was curious whether it might be a decent solution for captioning audio files.
+The only issue was getting them uploaded without manually converting the audio to video.

 \*Requires FFmpeg installed

 ## Instructions